KevinXuuuu/student-data-challenge/README.md

 # perform the following task:
 1.Collect the student data into a DataFrame.

-2. Prepare a cleaned version of the DataFrame.
+2.Prepare a cleaned version of the DataFrame.

 3.Summarize key pieces of the data.

-4. Drill down into the data to analyze specific subsets.
+4.Drill down into the data to analyze specific subsets.

 5.Compare and contrast the data through grouping and aggregation functions.